 Arizona Window Washers : We’re Hiring!

-are a huge nuisance for homeowners.
+Hard water stains are a huge nuisance for homeowners.
 It can build up on surfaces like your window surface and give it an ugly look (oh yeah, it’s also difficult to remove).
 Understanding the science behind hard water as well as the best way to combat it is an indispensable knowledge that can make the removal process easier.
 It can also help you avoid it as well, especially if you live in an area with high mineral content in the water.
-When it comes to removing from your window surface, it’s important to use the right tools and techniques for hard surfaces.
+When it comes to removing hard water stains from your window surface, it’s important to use the right tools and techniques for hard surfaces.

 In this guide, we will discuss the causes of hard water stains, how to identify them, and a step-by-step guide on how to effectively remove them.
 If you are keen on keeping a streak-free window, follow us.